Resources in Philosophy

 - The Colorado Summer Seminar in Philosophy

 The seminar's aim is to introduce students to the atmosphere of a graduate-level seminar, giving participants a chance to explore and sharpen their philosophical abilities before they commit to a graduate program.
 The topic of the seminar changes every summer.
-This summer's topic will be "matters of life and death".
+This summer's topic will be "freedom."

 - The Carnegie Mellon Summer School in Logic and Formal Epistemology

 The goals for this summer program are to introduce promising students to cross-disciplinary fields of research at an early stage in their career, and to forge lasting links between the various disciplines.

 - The UCSD Summer Program for Women in Philosophy